About

 I take on a narrow band of consulting work, almost always through someone I have already worked with.
 The sweet spot is: "we have a weird performance problem in a system that has been running for five years and nobody currently on the team wrote the original version."
 I have also done a fair amount of expert witness and technical diligence work, which I enjoy more than I expected to.

 New engagements are considered by introduction only.
-If you arrived here without one, the Notes page is probably what you want — most of what I would say in a first meeting is already written down there.
+If you arrived here without one, the Notes page is probably what you want — most of what I would say in a first meeting is already written down there, and some of what I would say that I shouldn't is in Broken by design.